hharte/mm_manager/README.md

 ## Generating NPA and LCD tables

 Python3 scripts are included to generate NPA and LCD tables automatically, using spreadsheets available from the [North American Numbering Plan Administrator](https://nationalnanpa.com/).
 For Canada, spreadsheets are available from the [Canadian Numbering Administrator](http://www.cnac.ca/).
-These scripts require the Python3 Pandas library to be installed.
+These scripts require the Python3 libraries: pandas, requests, and xmltodict to be installed.

 To generate an NPA table that classifies US and Canadian numbers as domestic: